TradeMe/angular-master-class-exercises/ngrx/step-5-async-with-effects.md

 ## Technical Considerations

 In our Effects above, we utilize `concatMap` to map the action payload to an inner Observable that performs an http request, e.g. `this.contactsService.getContacts()` or `this.contactsService.updateContact(contact)`.
-Here, it makes sense to use `contactMap` over `switchMap` because we don't want to cancel previous update requests but rather wait for them to finish before another update action is sent.
+Here, it makes sense to use `concattMap` over `switchMap` because we don't want to cancel previous update requests but rather wait for them to finish before another update action is sent.

 It is important to note that the **updateContact$** effect not only saves the contact it also actually routes to the contact details view.
 To navigate back to the details page, use the `tap` operator to perform user navigation.
 Notice, the **`tap`** operator only executes a callback for each event without manipulating the stream.